Odion100/simpleMongoQuery/README.md

 ## Query Notation

 The `simpleMongoQuery` package interprets a specific query notation within the input object to construct MongoDB queries.
-Below is a table summarizing the supported notations:
+Below is a table summarizing the supported string notations:

 | Notation                | Description                                                                      |
 | ----------------------- | -------------------------------------------------------------------------------- |